Children's and Young Adult Gothic

 I gained my PhD from Lancaster University in 2016.
 My thesis explored twenty-first-century children's Gothic literature and film, incorporating theories from literary and cultural studies.
 My first monograph, Twenty-First-Century Children's Gothic: From Wanderer to Nomadic Subject (Edinburgh University Press) develops this research into a completely new way of reading children’s Gothic.
 I reject the pedagogical model of children’s literature criticism, which assess works based on what or how they teach the child, and instead draw on the theories of Deleuze and Guattari, Rosi Braidotti and Benedict Spinoza.

 Children’s FICTIOn, PHILOSOPHY AND SCIENCE

-I am working on a second monograph tentatively titled Gothic Entanglement - Metaphysics, Materialisms and Ethics in Children’s Fiction.
-The book reads various issues arising from New Materialist and Speculative Realist philosophies and the philosophy of science through contemporary children’s fiction.
+I am working on a second monograph that reads ethical issues arising from New Materialist and Speculative Realist philosophies through contemporary children’s speculative and fantastic fiction.

 Gothic and WEIRD MONSTERS

-I also research the representation and function of Gothic monsters in literature and film.
-My previously published work includes articles and chapters on monsters and sexuality, the representation of witch children, witches and Gothic feminism, vampires and young adult femininity, zombies, and the "tentacular teratology" of Weird fiction.
-Forthcoming work in this area includes an exploration of the radical ambiguity of the witch in Folk Horror cinema, an EcoHorror reading of plant and fungal zombies and a re-evaluation of the role of the female grotesque in contemporary horror television.
+I research the representation and function of Gothic monsters in literature and film.
+My published work includes articles and chapters on monsters and sexuality, the representation of witches, vampires and young adult femininity, zombies, and the "tentacular teratology" of Weird fiction.

 Post colonialism, Diversity and Decolonisation